tytydraco/ExtLaunch/README.md

 # ExtLaunch
-An extremely minimal Android launcher for externally connected displalys.
+An extremely minimal Android launcher for externally connected displays.

 # Caveats
 - Cursor support does not work (Android limitation, pointer is restricted to primary display unless ForceDesktopMode is enabled in Developer Options.
 You can use that as a workaround).